nipuntalukdar/cyclicbarrier/README.md

 cb.await()

 // As barrier is reached, thread 1 and thread 2 proceed to perform their duties...

 ```

+Currently it will work only with C++11 as I have used many beautiful C++11 features.
+But, soon I hope to
+make it work for previous C++ standards as well (when I get time :):)).

 **Below is an example regarding how to use the library**